The History of EASD

 On 21 April 1965, the first General Assembly of the EASD was held with Dr. A.E.
 Renold and 220 participants in Montecatini, Italy.
 Dr. Hoet presided as Chairman of the Steering Committee, the decision to form the Association having been taken in Italy of the preceeding year at the IDF Congress in Toronto.

-Dr. Renold presented the Statutes, which are virtually unchanged today, and they were unanimously adopted.
+Dr. Renold presented the Statutes and they were unanimously adopted.
 The establishment of the journal was announced with Dr. K. Oberdisse as the first Editor-in-Chief.
 Five Honorary Members were elected: Prof. Charles H. Best, Sir Henry Dale, Dr. Robin D. Lawrence, Prof. Bernardo A. Houssay and Dr. H.C.
 Hagedorn.
 Dr. Renold also announced the creation of the Minkowski Lectureship, Dr. Hoet was elected President and the newly elected Council included Drs.
 A.E.
 Renold, J.G.
 Alivisatos, R. Luft, K. Lundbaek, E.F.
 Pfeiffer and F.G.
 Young - a roll of honours of European Diabetes.

 Obviously the Association has grown enormously since that time with now thousands of members, a monthly journal with a high and rising impact factor, and a vast Annual Meeting.
 None the less the atmosphere remains similar; and the principles of friendliness and trans European collaboration laid down by our founding fathers are still adhered to today.
 The Annual Meeting remains the highlight of the European diabetes calendar.